garnertb/github-runner-vnet/README.md

 ## License

 This project is licensed under the terms of the MIT open source license.
-Please refer to [MIT](./LICENSE.txt) for the full terms.
+Please refer to [MIT](./LICENSE) for the full terms.

+## Maintainers

+Please refer to [CODEOWNERS](./CODEOWNERS) for a list of maintainers.